WillWan728/Inventory-Finder/README.md

 # Prerequisites
 Before you continue, ensure you have met the following requirements:
+* Navigate to the dircetory that contains the python file
+* On windows open up command prompt (cd) and then type python main.py
 * Installed the latest version of python

 # How to use this program.